LEARNING ON THE FLY

 Learning on the fly refers to people being adaptable when things don’t go as planned.
-As a business changes and progresses, there are times when it feels simpler to move back into performing tasks that are safe and easy.
-But moving outside that comfort zone to continually learn and to take clever, valuable risks, can have a wonderful reward for that individual and for their organization.
+As business changes and progress, there are times when it feels simpler to move back into performing tasks that are safe and easy.
+But moving outside that comfort zone to continually learn and to make clever, valuable risks, can have a wonderful reward for that individual and for their organization.
 Learning on the fly means when someone doesn’t give up.
-Someone who has ideas, makes quick decisions in a difficult situation.
-He is enthusiastic, inspirational, willing to try.
+Someone who has ideas makes quick decisions in a difficult situation.
+He is enthusiastic, inspirational, and willing to try.
 He is flexible and courageous.
-Finally, those who takes their work seriously.
+Finally, those who take their work seriously.

 Those who are unskilled –